SoumyaRKN/File-Sharing-App/README.md

 # File-Sharing-App
+A simple Python application that allows you to share files.

+## Overview
-A simple Python application that allows you to share files from your local machine over the internet.
-It uses a local HTTP server and can be accessed through a public URL using Ngrok.
+This application allows you to easily share files over a local network using a simple HTTP server.
+Users can access the shared files by opening a link in their web browser or scanning a QR code.

 ## Features